BleachDev/BleachHack/README.md

   Start a new workspace in eclipse.
   Click File > Import... > Gradle > Gradle Project.
   Select the BleachHack-Fabric-(*Version*) folder.

+***IntelliJ***

+  On Windows:
+  > gradlew genIdeaWorkspace

+  On Linux:
+  > chmod +x ./gradlew
+  >./gradlew genIdeaWorkspace

+  Open build.gradle with Idea and click Open as Project.

 ***Other IDE's***